 - Heavily butter a 1 1/2 quart dish.

-- Scaled the milk slowly in a medium saucepan.
+- Scaled the milk and cream slowly in a medium saucepan.

-- Beat the egg yolks well.
-Pour over the bread mixture and stir really well.
+- In a separate bowl, beat the egg yolks well.
+Pour over the bread mixture and stir really until incorporated.

-- Beat the egg whites until they're stiff.
+- In a separate bowl, beat the egg whites until they're stiff.
 Slowly fold the egg whites into the bread mixture.

 - Pour it all into the prepared dish and put into your preheated oven.
-Bake for 20 minutes until the souffle is puffed and browned.
-Do NOT open the oven to see if your cheese souffle is baking well.
+Bake for 20 minutes until the soufflé is puffed and browned.
+Do NOT open the oven to see if your cheese soufflé is baking well or it will fall prematurely.

 - Serve immediately!